 Then, in 1950 the logo changed.
 A small skull replaced the winged motorcycle.
-And the members got the logo embroidered on black shirts and hand painted on leather jackets.
+And it became popular for an Outlaws Motorcycle Club to get the logo embroidered on black shirts and hand painted on leather jackets.

 In 1954, a set of Crossed Pistons was added to the small skull.
 This time, the design was embroidered on black western-style shirts with white piping.

 The biker movie The Wild One, starring Marlon Brando, influenced this backpatch.
 You can watch the movie’s trailer on Youtube or buy it on Amazon.